-A comprehensive, community-wide needs assessment provides valuable information to help guide the Children Services Advisory Committee (CSAC) in identifying essential children's services.
-The Indian River County (IRC) Children's Needs Assessment is performed every 3-5 years and its data re-evaluated annually.
-Grant requests will be considered based on the criteria outlined below to address both the unmet and under-met needs of children.
+A comprehensive, community-wide needs assessment provides valuable information to help guide the Children Services Advisory Committee (CSAC) in identifying essential children's services and areas of focus to address both the unmet and under-met needs of children.
+This year's funding priorities are the result of the 2019-2020 Community Needs Assessment and the annual re-evaluation of its data.
+The Focus Areas of Need are ranked in order of priority.